TamerlanG/nvim-configs/README.md

 Run `nvim` and wait for the plugins to be installed

 **NOTE** (You will notice treesitter pulling in a bunch of parsers the next time you open Neovim)

+## If you have an M1 Chip

+There seems to be a problem with the npm package tree sitter that it fails to install.

+To fix it, check out this github [thread](https://github.com/claytonrcarter/tree-sitter-phpdoc/issues/15).

 ## Get healthy